bcgsc/NanoSim/README.md

   -------------------------------------------------------

   {genome,transcriptome}
-                        You may run the simulator on transcriptome or genome mode.
+                        You may run the simulator on genome, transcriptome, or metagenome mode.
     genome              Run the simulator on genome mode transcriptome       Run the simulator on transcriptome mode metagenome          Run the simulator on metagenome mode